The Best Growing Medium Mixes for Each Orchid Family

 Final Tips for Orchid Potting Success

-✅ Always match the mix to your climate—add more moss in dry areas, more bark in humid ones.
+✅ Always match the mix to your climate.
+Add more moss in dry areas and more bark in humid ones.

-✅ Observe your orchid’s roots—if they’re rotting, increase drainage; if drying too fast, add moss.
+✅ Observe your orchid’s roots.
+If they’re rotting, increase drainage.
+If they dry too fast, add moss.

 What Jewel Orchids Love in a Potting Mix: